A woman just sentenced to death by firing squad was expected to sob and

 recommend it.
 Her sentence was commuted.
 How on earth did a Canadian find herself in

 such a state?

-girl, a Depression-era nurse, the wife of a Dutch millionaire, an underground worker in
+a Depression-era nurse, the wife of a Dutch millionaire, an underground worker in the

-she follows clues about Parsons' life, leaping oceans and decades with imagination and
+follows clues about Parsons' life, leaping oceans and decades with imagination and grace.

 Author and actor Andria Hill is a graduate of Acadia University's Theatre Studies program.

 Co-founder of SarAndipity Theatre, she co-wrote The Bitterest Time, a play based on

 Parsons' life, and prepared a documentary on Parsons for History Television's The Canadians.

 Originally from Toronto, she now lives in Wolfville, Nova Scotia.